CPS Tier System

 Selective Enrollment Schools use the tier system for about 70% of their admitted students.
-For example, if a selective enrollment school has 100 open seats this is how students would be admiited:
+For example, if a selective enrollment school has 100 open seats this is how students would be admitted:

-- 30 students would be admitted based on their selective enrollment scores alone (this is referred to as “rank”)
+- 30 students would be admitted based on their CPS High School Admissions Test scores alone (this is referred to as “rank”)

 How does CPS use census data to create tiers?